Specialties

 LGBTQ+/Gender Identity

-There are many unique challenges that you may face as someone within the LGBTQIA+ community.
+There are many unique challenges that you may face as someone within the LGBTQIA2S+ community.
 Whether you are navigating exploring your identity, considering coming out, or navigating other areas of your life that may overlap with these identities we can work to help you live authentically as yourself.
 I am also able to provide WPATH letters for individuals seeking gender affirming medical care.
 I strive to practice from an affirming and sensitive lens when working with anyone who holds a marginalized identity.
+Even if it isn’t a focus for your therapy, this is a space that is safe for diverse identities.

 • A clipboard holding a printed diagram of a human spine, surrounded by various anatomical sketches of bones and the skull on paper.